godot-escoria/escoria-demo-game/doc/esc_reference.md

   Takes 1 or more strings, prints them to the console.

 - `set_global name value`
-  Changes the value of the global flag "name" with the value.
-Value can be "true" or "false"
+  Changes the value of the global "name" with the value.
+Value can be "true", "false" or an integer.

+- `dec_global name value`
+  Subtracts the value from global with given "name".
+Value and global must both be integers.

+- `inc_global name value`
+  Adds the value to global with given "name".
+Value and global must both be integers.

 - `set_globals pattern value`
   Changes the value of multiple globals using a wildcard pattern.
 Example: